arturochian/datascience-2015/lessons/10_ensembles_of_trees/README.md

 1. Save the data to a file and read it in.
 2. Run all of the classifiers we've learned so far on it.
 3. Tune the classifiers to maximize their predictive power.
-4. How high were you able to get each classifier?
+4. How accurate were you able to get each classifier?
 Which one(s) performed the best?